s2ward/tibia/npc/Carlin/Bunny_Bonecrusher.md

 Bunny Bonecrusher: I’m sure only a woman has the courage and strength to wield this weapon of myth
 Player: armor / cornelia
 Bunny Bonecrusher: Cornelia forges the armor for our troops.
-Player: haishen / bosst / victoralvarado / knightmare / mogh / wikibr / besd / txetxenia / simula / robin / wikien / kamenuvol / meadek / elkolorado / skogul
+Player: haishen / bosst / victoralvarado / knightmare / mogh / wikibr / besd / txetxenia / simula / robin / wikien / kamenuvol / meadek / elkolorado / skogul / xxx
 Bunny Bonecrusher: Take this!
 Player: banor
 Bunny Bonecrusher: He is the idol for all fighting women and a reminder of what a man could become if he jumps over his own shadow!